5. Painting Legacies. | 4. Retrospective 2007.

 When visitors see the Hallisey boys, says their mother, they are surprised at the non-traditional liveliness, how different it is from a formal traditional painting.
 They are also struck immediately how she captured our boys' individual likenesses; they look more like children really do look rather than in a formal painting.

-Soltas' indroductions and strong recommendations were the initial impetus for the flow of work and the donations by the legacy painter, and her reputation grew abundantly.
-Distincitive work has a way of selling itself, inciting curiosity and conversation.
+Soltas' introductions and strong recommendations were the initial impetus for the flow of work and the donations by the legacy painter, and her reputation grew abundantly.
+Distinctive work has a way of selling itself, inciting curiosity and conversation.
 For example, Janine Hallisey was involved in the Monmouth County's Clean Ocean Action golf outing, held last September, and she had invited Osterweil Weber to donate a painting for bidding.
 Meanwhile, Soltas had also introduced the painter to the women's council of the annual Power of Pink luncheon, hosted by The Women's Council for the Leon Hess Cancer Center at Monmouth Medical Center, where her work has been the door prize in 2006.

 Soltas also orchestrated the painter's work for bidding at the Monmouth Conservation Foundation in 2005.
 It was won by Carolynn Daikon, owner of Resources Real Estate, of Rumson.
 Osterweil Weber painted her and her 10-year-old daughter Gabrielle.

 Another satisfied bidder is Maggie Riker, the auction chair of the Rumson Country Day School, who through Soltas, contacted Weber to donate a portrait for the school's annual fundraiser in February 2006.
 Eyeing the vivid painting, Riker was inspired to win it.
 "Her style is so distinctive, it's almost as if she can see into the soul of her subject," Riker describes.
-Osterweil Weber composed "Teddy and Maisey," capturing the warm bond betweeen her son Teddy, 10, and his Jack Russell terrier Maisey, 9.
+Osterweil Weber composed "Teddy and Maisey," capturing the warm bond between her son Teddy, 10, and his Jack Russell terrier Maisey, 9.
 Riker is so entranced with Osterweil Weber's work, she commissioned the artist to painter her daughter Katie for her 18th birthday, and her other son Jack, 16.

 Osterweil Weber has also contributed her portraits for bidding to the Jewish Family and Children's Services of Greater Monmouth County, Pacific Encores Opera Company and Rumson Education Foundation.